Dog: Humans feed me and take care of me, they must be God!

 - Improves stomach condition

 Dry foods are often avoided for cats with sensitive stomachs due to their low moisture content.
 Purina has come up with this scientifically balanced recipe that’s loaded with healthy nutrition to relieve sensitive stomach issues.
 It’s undoubtedly one of the best cat food for sensitive stomach out there.

 The food comes in multiple different sizes and flavors to match your cat’s taste buds.
-All the flavors are made with premium-quality ingredients to ensure optimum health safety to the cat.
+All the flavors are made with premium-quality limited ingredient diet to ensure optimum health safety to the cat.
 It contains 40% protein and powerful antioxidants to provide the necessary energy and stamina throughout the day.
 The formula includes easily digestible carbs such as rice and oats to soothe the most sensitive tummies as well.

 The Purina Pro has all the vital nutrients, rich in Omega-6 fatty acid, Vitamin A and zinc to promote a healthy coat and diminish skin diseases.
 It also contains natural probiotics that help to grow healthy microorganisms and boost up digestive health.
 The food contains a healthy balance of protein and carbohydrates to ensure a proper healthy diet.

 Dry foods are sometimes not suggested for kittens.
 However, you can provide this food to the kitten to old cats without being harsh on their tummies.
 These foods will suit the stomach of the sensitive cat of all ages and breeds.